-Notice: Overloading your vehicle may cause damage.
-Repairs would not be covered by your warranty.
-Do not overload your vehicle.
+Notice: Overloading the vehicle may cause damage.
+Repairs would not be covered by the vehicle warranty.
+Do not overload the vehicle.

 Remember not to exceed the Gross Axle Weight Rating (GAWR) of the rear axle.

 A reinforcement kit for mounting a toolbox is recommended.
 See your dealer/retailer.